PKL888/Global-distances/README.md

 # Global-distances
-My first repository on GitHub
-A program uses the Haversine Formula to calculate the Great Circle Distance between two cities around the globe.
+My first repository on GitHub is a program uses the Haversine Formula to calculate the Great Circle Distance between two cities around the globe.